The development of students’ knowledge is assessed throughout the degree programme.

 - excellent (5)

-A course can be assessed in several parts.
-The scope of each part has to amount to a minimum of one credit.
-However, only one grade is given for each course.
-The parts are assessed on the above-mentioned numerical or verbal scale.
-If parts of a course have been assessed using both scales, the assessment scale applied to the course is determined on the basis of the implementation plan.
-The implementation plan also determines the weight of the different parts.
+The course description defines the assessment scale to be used.
+The course can be evaluated as several parts.
+Each part must have the scope of at least one credit.
+However, a single grade is given for the course.
+The parts are assessed on the above numerical or verbal scale.
+If parts of a course have been assessed using both scales, the assessment scale applied to the course is determined based on which scale has been used for more than half of the scope of the course.
+The implementation plan defines the weight of the individual parts of the implementation.
 The numerical grade of a course is the weighted average of the grades given for the parts, rounded off to the nearest whole number (e.g. 2.4 -> 2 and 2.5 -> 3).
-If there are several implementation plans for a course, they will all use the same assessment scale.

 Example 1.
 The scope of the model course is 5 credits and the numerical scale of 0–5 is used.
-In the model course, the emphasis of the parts is determined by their scope.
+In the model course, the weighting of the parts is determined by their scope.

-Part I, 1 credit, “pass” -> to be ensured that a passed assessment exists but will not be taken into account when determining the numerical grade for the course
+Part I, 1 credit, verbal grade Pass -> The existence of the Pass assessment is verified, but it is not taken into account when determining the numerical grade for the course.

 ¼ × 5 + ¾ × 2 = 2.75 -> The grade given for the course is 3.

-In the Diploma Supplement, the grades are recorded as follows:
+In the Diploma Supplement appended to the diploma in English, the grades are indicated as follows: